Canto-Network/docs/technical-reference/governance/govshuttle-module.md

 ![](<../../.gitbook/assets/Blank diagram (1).png>)

-By using GovShuttle and generalizing it further for additional data types, Canto stakeholders can govern an arbitrary number and type of applications on the EVM
+By using GovShuttle and generalizing it further for additional data types, Canto stakeholders can govern an arbitrary number of applications on the EVM.